 Life Hacks Using Table Salt in the Laundry Room

-Set the color of new clothes and towels – add a tablespoon of salt to the wash to help seal in the fabric color.
+Add a tablespoon of salt to the wash to help seal the fabric color.

 Place yellowed cotton fabrics in a pot of water.
 Add 1/4 cup salt and 1/2 cup baking soda, and then bring to a boil.
 Turn off the heat.
 Let it soak for at least three days, then rinse with cold water and lay flat to dry.

-Get rid of mildew – make a paste from salt and lemon juice.
-Rub the paste on the stain, then let dry (ideally in the sun) and then was the clothes in the washing machine.
+Make a paste from salt and lemon juice.
+Rub the paste on the stain, then let dry (ideally in the sun), and then wash the clothes in the washing machine.

-Get out grease stains – mix 1 part salt to 4 parts rubbing alcohol and rub into the fresh stain and then wash as normal.
+Mix 1 part salt to 4 parts rubbing alcohol then rub it into the fresh stain and then wash as normal.

-Deodorize shoes and boots – sprinkle some salt into your shoes at night, then shake them out in the morning.
+Sprinkle some salt into your shoes at night, then shake them out in the morning.

-Clean your iron – If something has melted onto your iron, sprinkle some salt onto a piece of wax paper and then move the hot iron over the paper and the iron should come clean.
+If something has melted onto your iron, sprinkle some salt onto a piece of wax paper and then move the hot iron over the paper and the iron should come clean.

-Pre-treat an oil stain – if you spill salad oil or dressing on your clothes, pre-treat the stain with salt to absorb the grease and then wash as usual.
+If you spill salad oil or dressing on your clothes, pre-treat the stain with salt to absorb the grease and then wash as usual.

 Life Hacks Using Table Salt in the Bathroom

-Relieve bee sting pain – if you are allergic to bee stings, see a doctor immediately.
-If you are not allergic and simply in pain from a sting, mix salt and water into a paste and apply to the bee sting immediately and cover it with a compress.
+If you are allergic to bee stings, see a doctor immediately.
+If you are not allergic and are simply in pain from a sting, mix salt and water into a paste.
+Apply to the bee sting immediately and cover it with a compress.
 Leave the paste on for 30 minutes.

-Soothe a sore throat – dissolve ½ teaspoon of salt in an 8-ounce glass of warm water and gargle it to temporarily relieve throat pain.
+Dissolve ½ teaspoon of salt in an 8-ounce glass of warm water and gargle it to temporarily relieve throat pain.